Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ea Drong commune officials visited the cow farming model of Mr. Y Hen Nie's family.

-Mr. Y Hen Nie's family (Yong B hamlet) used to be in very difficult circumstances.
+Mr. Y Hen Nie's family (Yong B village) used to be in a very difficult situation.
 He did not have a stable job, all living expenses and raising three children's education mainly depended on wages from hired labor.
-In 2017, his family received support from the district to build a Great Solidarity house and a year later, the Vietnam Fatherland Front Committee of Ea Drong commune continued to allocate 6 million VND from the "piggy bank" fund to support the purchase of a breeding cow.
+In 2017, his family received support from the district to build a Great Unity house and a year later, the Vietnam Fatherland Front Committee of Ea Drong commune continued to allocate 6 million VND from the "piggy bank" fund to support the purchase of a breeding cow.
 With hard work, Mr. Y Hen Nie's family has now increased the herd to 5 cows.
 At the end of 2022, his family escaped the list of poor households.
 Mr. Y Hen Nie confided: “In the past, my family’s economy was very difficult, we struggled, and we were among the poor households in the commune.
 Thanks to the support from the piggy bank model, my family had capital to raise livestock.
 My wife and I also actively worked on the fields, took care of coffee trees, and worked for hire in our free time.
 Thanks to that, my family escaped poverty, and our life became more and more stable.”

 Similarly, Ms. H Blip Nie's family in Yong village has just escaped poverty thanks to support from the commune's "piggy bank" fund.
 Previously, due to not having any land for production, she and her husband had to work for hire to make ends meet and send their children to school.
-At the end of 2017, her family received 6 million VND from the Ea Drong commune Vietnam Fatherland Front Committee from the "piggy bank" fund.
+At the end of 2017, her family received 6 million VND from the Vietnam Fatherland Front Committee of Ea Drong commune from the "piggy bank" fund.
 From there, she bought 3 female goats to raise.
-With good care, the family's goats grew quickly, and she sold some of them to earn income.
-Currently, her family has 9 goats, including 2 mother goats that give birth.
+With good care, the family's goats grew quickly, and she sold some of them to have a source of income.
+Currently, her family's herd has 9 goats, including 2 mother goats that give birth.
 With accumulated capital and additional loans, her family has bought 7 sao of land to grow coffee.
 Her family's economy has gradually improved and is growing.

 H'Xiu Eban